What ages are allowed to participate?

 The youngest age group consists of our “Tiny Tots”.
 This is for children aged 3 to 5 years and is a way to encourage motor skill development, and the fun of participating in various adapted games suited to that age group.

-Children aged 6 and over can train & compete regularly.
+Children aged 6 and over can train and compete regularly.

 Can we try Athletics before joining?

-Two Come and Try Days were held in March.
+One or two Come and Try Days will be held in March.
 New Athletes can watch from the sidelines but must be registered and insured before they can take part and compete.

 When is training/competition?